Urothelial papilloma

 By Jason Wasserman MD PhD FRCPC

 A urothelial papilloma is a noncancerous type of tumour.
-It is most commonly found in the bladder although it can develop anywhere along the urinary tract.
+It is commonly found in the bladder although it can develop anywhere along the urinary tract.
+While some tumours may regrow after surgery, this type of tumour will not change into cancer over time.

 What are the symptoms of a urothelial papilloma?